risan/quran-json/README.md

 ## Data Source

 * The Uthmani Quran text is from [The Noble Qur'an Encyclopedia](https://quranenc.com/en/home).
+* The Bengali translation is authored by Muhiuddin Khan, and it's sourced from [tanzil.net](https://tanzil.net/trans/bn.bengali).
 * The English translation is authored by Umm Muhammad (Saheeh International), and it's sourced from [tanzil.net](https://tanzil.net/trans/en.sahih).
+* The Spanish translation is authored by Muhammad Isa García, and it's sourced from [tanzil.net](https://tanzil.net/trans/es.garcia).
+* The French translation is authored by Muhammad Hamidullah, and it's sourced from [tanzil.net](https://tanzil.net/trans/fr.hamidullah).
 * The Indonesian translation is authored by Indonesian Islamic Affairs Ministry, and it's sourced from [The Noble Qur'an Encyclopedia](https://quranenc.com/en/browse/indonesian_affairs).
 * The Russian translation is authored by Elmir Kuliev, and it's sourced from [tanzil.net](https://tanzil.net/trans/ru.kuliev).
+* The Swedish translation is authored by Knut Bernström, and it's sourced from [tanzil.net](https://tanzil.net/trans/sv.bernstrom).
 * The Turkish translation is authored by Turkish Directorate of Religious Affairs, and it's sourced from [tanzil.net](https://tanzil.net/trans/tr.diyanet).
 * The Urdu translation is authored by Abul A'la Maududi, and it's sourced from [tanzil.net](https://tanzil.net/trans/ur.maududi).
+* The Chinese translation is authored by Muhammad Makin, and it's sourced from [The Noble Qur'an Encyclopedia](https://quranenc.com/en/browse/chinese_makin).

 ## License